 Financial assets and liabilities transferred from Level 1 to Level 2 are the result of securities no longer being traded in an active market.

-February 28, 2025 August 31, 2024

-Fair value of assets transferred from Level 1 to Level 2 0
+For the periods ended February 28, 2025 and August 31, 2024, there were no transfers of financial assets and liabilities from Level 1 to Level 2.

-during the period (\$000s) - 2